Here is the PRD rejection notice and referee's report:

 these contradictions enumerated.

-any absence of mathematical error, and without a reference as to where
+absence of mathematical error, and without a reference as to

 grounds for your re-consideration.